Zhenye-Na/blog/_posts/2018-05-18-machine-learning-tutorial-variational-autoencoders.md

 * Why are variational auto-encoder results smooth?

-> *If you notice mistakes and errors in this post, please don’t hesitate to leave a comment and I would be super happy to correct them right away!*
+> *If you notice mistakes and errors in this post, please don't hesitate to leave a comment and I would be super happy to correct them right away!*
-{: style="text-align: justify"}

 ## References